Salesforce

 • Simply press Enter (or make any adjustments needed) to get to the main screen.

-• Switched to off, hours of protection or system will be flashing.
+• Hours of protection or system may be flashing on the display.
 This is normal, expected behavior.

 Powered by